jacobkloepper/linux-rfid-eac/README.md

 # linux-rfid-eac
 Host controller for an RFID logging system.
 Log key-ins, collect logs on local device, and (WIP) upload logs to a remote, where logs can be formatted into a report.
+Intended to be used on a raspberry pi with arduinos connected via usb.

+# Use
+Run by calling `make` on a linux machine with gcc and which supports threading.

+The serial ports are configured by a script which assumes they take the name `/dev/ttyACMx` like usb-connected arduinos.

+If another, more attractive setup should become apparent, this interface is easy to edit.

 # Overview
 ## Data